Before starting the thesis

 Handling the confidential material of the thesis

-• It is advisable to agree with the partner on the publicity of the thesis already at the beginning of the assignment.
+• It is advisable to agree with the partner on the public nature of the thesis already at the beginning of the assignment.

-• It is the student’s responsibility to ensure the work does not include information agreed to be confidential.
+• It is the student’s responsibility to ensure the thesis does not include information agreed to be confidential.

 • If the source material contains confidential material, it is included in the background material, not in the public thesis.